What is Pelvic Floor Physiotherapy?

 When your pelvic floor muscles are tight and weak, the tension is treated before the weakness.
 Once the muscles have reached a normal resting tone, and are able to relax fully, their strength is reassessed and strengthening exercises are prescribed, if appropriate.

-Medication such as compounded vaginal or rectal diazepam can be quite helpful and may be prescribed by your doctor.
-These medications can be used as local muscles relaxants in the vagina or rectum.
+Medication may be prescribed by your doctor and can be helpful.
+These medications can be used as local muscle relaxants in the vagina or rectum.
 Good posture to keep pressure off your bladder and pelvic organs, and other stretching techniques such as yoga, can be helpful to avoid tightening and spasms in the pelvic floor muscles as well.

 To learn more about our detailed approach to incontinence, please visit Male and Female Incontinence.